andygello555/sign-me-in/README.md

 ## Questions you might have

 Q. _Why does the bot schedule to sign me in at such random times?_
 A. **Because *they are* random times.
 The bot will purposefully choose a time between 10% and 75% of the way through an event.
-This is to try and stop any potential bot checkers from blacklisting your IP, because without this system then you might be .
-I don't know if Campus Connect has any bot checkers but it's better to be safe than sorry.**
+This is to try and stop any potential bot checkers from blacklisting your IP.
+If you were scheduled to be signed in on the dot every time, it might be a bit suspicious.
+I don't know if Campus Connect has any bot checkers (they probably don't) but it's better to be safe than sorry.**

 Q. _Why 10% and 75%?_
 A. **Just to be safe.
 I've had a couple of lectures where the sign-in was only made available a couple of minutes into the lecture.
-Even though the bot will keep checking to see if it can sign in after every couple of seconds when it knows there is a timetabled lecture.
-It's better to sign-in once and only once to avoid re-opening a Selenium browser multiple times as this could lead to high memory usage.<sup>[2](#myfootnote2)</sup>**
+Even though the bot will keep checking to see if it can sign in after every couple of seconds when it knows there is a timetabled lecture, it's better to sign-in once and only once to avoid re-opening a Selenium browser multiple times as this could lead to high memory usage.<sup>[2](#myfootnote2)</sup>**

 Q. _Why was Google Calendar used to keep track of events and not just have the bot constantly checking Campus Connect if there is a sign-in button?_
 A. **Mostly due to me using Google Calendar, as well as some other things:**